 Before MariaDB 10.0, the doublewrite buffer can be moved to a different drive, reducing contention on random reads.
 Use the innodb_doublewrite_file system variable to specify a location.
 Since the doublewrite buffer is mostly sequential writes, a traditional HDD is a better choice than SSD.
 This variable has been removed in MariaDB 10.0.

 To turn off the doublewrite buffer, set the innodb_doublewrite system variable to

-0. This is not recommended for production systems.
-An alternative option is atomic writes - see FusionIO DirectFS atomic write support for details.
+0. This is safe on filesystems that write pages atomically - that is, a page write fully succeeds or fails.
+But with other filesystems, it is not recommended for production systems.
+An alternative option is atomic writes.
+See atomic write support for more details.